LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 Before we build a little demo it's important to remember the distinction between modal and non-modal dialogs, as the opening method is a little different for each.
 If our `<dialog>` is non-modal, we use the `show()` method in our `addEventListener()` to open it, as the browser understands this to be a non-modal dialog, it won't trap focus etc, which is of course intentional.
 If we use the `showModal()` method, we get focus trapping and focus management for free, all we need really is an `addEventListener()`, so let's rustle something up.

 We need to modify our HTML for this, mostly swapping out the `<div>` for a `<dialog>` element, but also removing some redundant attributes.
-The accessible name does not appear to be required for the native HTML `<dialog>`, I'm just gonna keep it in, as your user doesn't care how you built it, just that it works and if `role="dialog"` requires an accessible name, then I'm not sure why this wouldn't, although the HTML spec and the ARIA spec aren't the same, so in this case i guess valid HTML perhaps isn't valid ARIA, either way, I'm putting it in as it makes sense to do that.
+The accessible name does not appear to be required for the native HTML `<dialog>`, I'm just gonna keep it in, as your user doesn't care how you built it, just that it works and if `role="dialog"` requires an accessible name, then I'm not sure why this wouldn't, although the HTML spec and the ARIA spec aren't the same, so in this case I guess valid HTML perhaps doesn't map to valid ARIA, either way, I'm putting it in as it makes sense to do that.

 ```html
 <header>